 Mutt Mongrel (£2750 NEW)

 Are you looking to post regular updates to your Instagram, looking like Steve McQueen on your new bike looking cooler than Ice.
 Then the Mutt is for you.
-With a huge community following for being one of the coolest bikes on offer in 2019, we have outlined the Mongrel for its great sound and being a great fun ride.
+With a huge community following for being one of the coolest bikes on offer, we have outlined the Mongrel for its great sound and being a great fun ride.

 With the rough and tough image portrayed by Mutt’s best selling bike you’d expect the same from its ride.
 Not at all, the riding position feels natural with wide bars, giving light steering with a weighty clutch and a good lock for filtering traffic in the inner city with ease.